Episode 12, "Cyclops" in the schemas, echoes in an unusually

 civilized by animal husbandry and primitive social

 organization.
-Leading twelve men, he enters the cave of "a
+Leading twelve men, he enters the cave of one,

-massive man," later called Polyphemus by his fellow Cyclops.
+later called Polyphemus by his fellow Cyclops.
+Rather than

-and becomes trapped there when the giant returns with his
+hospitality (!) and become trapped when he returns with his

 sheep and rolls a huge stone across the entrance.
 Polyphemus